blackhole89/notekit/README.md

 * `libxml2-dev` ~ 2.9 (older versions may work)

 Development and testing was exclusively conducted on X11-based Linux.
 The one tested way of building on Windows involves [MSYS2](https://www.msys2.org/)'s mingw-w64 package family (following the `cmake` route outlined above).
 Since MSYS2's `coreutils` depend on its Cygwin fork, the released Windows binary packages instead include a subset of coreutils from [GnuWin32](http://gnuwin32.sourceforge.net/).

+### Development environment with meson

+If you want to hack on NoteKit, you can use the meson provided devenv to avoid having to install NoteKit each time you changed something.
+To make use of the devenv you need to invoke `meson devenv -C _build` after configuring.
+You can then build NoteKit simply by invoking `ninja` without any further parameter and launch NoteKit afterwards by simply invoking `notekit`. (*Please note, that you will want to use meson >= 0.59.0*)
+To exit out of the environment send an EOF to the shell (&lt;Ctrl&gt;D) or type `exit`.

 ## Installation notes
 * By default, configuration is saved in `$HOME/.config/notekit`, and notes are in `$HOME/.local/share/notekit`.
 This may depend on your `$XDG_` environmental variables, and the notes base path can be changed in the `config.json` file in the configuration folder.